BrendanJohn/e28/independent-study/README.md

-# Vue.js versus React: A Comparison of Key Benefits, Drawbacks, and Essential Use Cases
+# Vue.js versus React:
+# A Comparison of Key Features and Benefits, Drawbacks, and Essential Use Cases

 ## Common features of React and Vue.js
 Vue.js and React are both javascript libraries used primarily in front-end development and each uses a virtual Document Object Model(DOM).